 MEMPHIS, Nov.
-25 .- A Collision curred last night between the Niaga and Post Boy, on the Mississippi, se miles above Helena.
-The Niagaras IT MIGHT HAVE BEEN-BUT WAS- in twenty feet of water.
-One hund passengers and crew were all say
+25 .- A Collision ocmiles above Helena.
+The Niagara sunk IT MIGHT HAVE BEEN-BUT WAS- in twenty feet of water.
+One hundred gro soldiers, were drowned.
+The cabin The Niagara was valued at \$130,000, and ty tons of freight on the Post Boy was